 4. Live math classes build a student’s time management skills

 When solely doing online courses and programs, a student’s freedom in choosing when to learn may neglect improving their time management skills.
-On the other hand, being enrolled in a live math class can motivate students to uphold their participation in class, promoting good time management skills.
+Conversely, enrolling in a live math class can motivate students to actively participate and develop strong time management skills.
 In maintaining consistent attendance and commitment to learning, students develop a sense of belonging as well, cultivating an optimal learning environment.

 Live math classes, especially in these uncertain times, help students and teachers retain a school setting of face-to-face interaction while effectively learning the fundamentals in math.
-In other words, a school learning experience can be made through just two things: a good Internet connection and a screen.
+In other words, you can create a school learning experience with just two things: a good Internet connection and a screen.

 What is the difference between online courses and live online classes – support.e-lecta.com